Centenary Job Opportunities

 ESSENTIAL FUNCTIONS

-• Assists in the administration and coaching of the men’s lacrosse program
+• Assists the Head Coach with the organization, administration and implementation of the Baseball program.

 SUPERVISORY RESPONSIBILITIES